History of the France national football team: Euro 2012

 France were drawn in Group D of Euro 2012 qualifying along with Romania, Bosnia and Herzegovina, Belarus, Albania, and Luxembourg.
 France got off to a disastrous start in their first qualifier where they surprisingly lost 0–1 to Belarus at home.
 However, this loss was followed by three successive wins against Romania, Bosnia and Herzegovina and Luxembourg.
 France eventually topped their group, thus automatically qualifying for Euro 2012.
 In the finals in Poland and Ukraine, France were in Group D along with rivals England, Sweden and Ukraine.
 France began Euro 2012 with a 1–1 draw against England which was followed by a 2–0 win over co-hosts Ukraine.
 Although France lost their final group game 0–2 to Sweden, they ended second in their group and qualified for the quarter-finals, where they were beaten by eventual champions Spain.
 Following the tournament, coach Laurent Blanc resigned and was succeeded by Didier Deschamps, who captained France to glory in the 1998 World Cup and Euro 2000.

 France were drawn in Group I of the UEFA zone qualification for the 2014 World Cup.
 They were drawn alongside defending champions Spain, Finland, Belarus and Georgia.
 France began well, winning their first two qualifiers against Finland and Belarus.
 In their next qualifier, against Spain in Madrid, France were heading towards a 1–0 defeat until Olivier Giroud equalised in injury time.
 France, however, lost their return leg against Spain, falling 0–1 at home.
 France ended second in Group I and would play against Ukraine in the playoffs.
-In the first leg at Kiev, France lost 2–0, forcing them to win the second leg by at least three goals in order to qualify.
+In the first leg in Kyiv, France lost 2–0, forcing them to win the second leg by at least three goals in order to qualify.
 In the second leg at home, France won 3–0 thanks to a brace by Mamadou Sakho and a goal from Karim Benzema.